mkmrabby/mkmrabby.github.io/_pages/about.md

 I'm **Md Khurram Monir Rabby** — an engineer and researcher, currently serving as a Senior Scientist at **FedEx Dataworks**.
 My work lies at the dynamic intersection of **Robotics**, **Artificial Intelligence**, **System Automation**, and **Power Engineering**, where I strive to turn complex challenges into innovative solutions.

-This site is a window into my academic and professional journey.
+This site showcases my professional journey, from industrial and academic experiences to the research projects, publications, and talks that continue to shape my work.
 Here, you’ll find:

+- 🏢 A blend of **Industrial** and **Academic** experiences
 - 🧪 My **Research** and ongoing projects
-- 🏢 A blend of **Industrial** and **Academic** experiences
 - 📚 A list of my **Publications**, **Talks**, and **Services**
 - 🎓 A snapshot of my **Education** and background

 Feel free to browse through the sections above, and don’t hesitate to get in touch if something sparks your curiosity.